Mother Would Know

 With the addition of rice, legumes and the other surprisingly kosher for Passover ingredients, my food horizons for Passover week are suddenly much broader.

-Bonus tips for Passover Baking
+Bonus Tips for Passover Baking

 • If you have a recipe with just a few tablespoons of flour, you can substitute matzo cake meal (finer texture than matzo meal, more like uncooked flour) and the recipe should turn out fine.
 That’s what I plan to do if I get a hankering for Dried Fruit and Nut Bars or No Butter or Shortening Date Nut Bars.